Susan G. Komen: Events

-The Susan G. Komen Race for the Cure is Komen's main fundraising event and the world's largest funding event for breast cancer.
-It consists of a series of 5K runs and fitness walks to raise money and awareness for breast cancer.
+The Susan G. Komen Race for the Cure consists of a series of 5K runs and fitness walks to raise money and awareness for breast cancer.

 The first race was run in Dallas, Texas in 1983, with 800 participants.
-By 2016, over 1.6 million people participated in the race.
+By 2004, when President George W. Bush held a National Race for the Cure Reception at the White House, the Race for the Cure was held in over 100 locations nationwide and was the largest 5K run/fitness walk in the world, with more than a million participants.
+The first Race for the Cure event outside of the United States took place in Costa Rica in 1998.
+By 2016, the event had expanded to include more than 150 races held across four continents.

 The race's primary source of revenue is donations collected by the participants.
 In 2011, Komen said that three-quarters of the event's proceeds were being used locally to pay for community outreach programs, breast health education, and breast cancer screening and treatment projects run by the Komen affiliate, with the remaining quarter sent to the central organization.

-Komen's other nationwide events include:
+Komen's other nationwide events have included: